Higher homotopy excision and Blakers-Massey theorems for structured ring spectra: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:preliminaries} we recall some preliminaries on algebras and modules over operads.
 In Section \ref{sec:cubical_diagrams} we prove our main results.
 Much of the work is concerned with proving higher homotopy excision (Theorem~\ref{thm:higher_homotopy_excision}) which we obtain as a special case of a more general result, Theorem \ref{thm:pushout_cofibration_cube_homotopical_analysis}.
 We then use an induction argument due to Goodwillie to pass from this to the higher Blakers-Massey result (Theorem~\ref{thm:higher_blakers_massey}).
 We can then use higher Blakers-Massey to deduce, first, higher dual homotopy excision (Theorem~\ref{thm:higher_dual_homotopy_excision}) and then higher dual Blakers-Massey (Theorem~\ref{thm:higher_dual_blakers_massey}).
-Finally, in Section \ref{sec:chain_complexes_over_a_commutative_ring}, we observe that the analogs of the main theorems stated above remain true in the context of unbounded chain complexes over a commutative ring.